mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-the-noble-eightfold-path/discussion-of-wisdom-as-path-factor/discussion-of-the-noble-truths/discussion-of-the-four-noble-truths-themselves/whether-the-four-noble-truths-are-a-distinguishing-characteristic-of-this-dhamma-and-vinaya.md

 ---
-Question: Whether the four noble truths are a distinguishing characteristic of this Dhamma and Vināya?
+Question: Whether the four noble truths are a distinguishing characteristic of this Dhamma and Vinaya?
 Category: Ariyasaccāni
 Tags:
 Sutta References: